codex-team/deeplinker/README.md

 ## Usage

+Let's imagine that you want to create a link that opens some page in application, if it is installed.
+If target application is missing then link should open a web page as a normal link.

+Check out example schemas below.

 ### On click

 Call `deeplinker.click(element)` function.
-Element should contains the following params:
+Element should contain the following params:

 - `data-link` or `href` with a usual link
 - `data-app-link` with a deep link (with custom protocol) to an application